 "Shut up."

-I stopped, turned around, and stepped toward her.
+I stopped walking, turned, and stepped toward her.

 "...!"

-Lyra's hand came up, ready to smack my face away, she clearly thought I was going to try something, like I used to.
+Lyra's hand shot up, ready to smack me away.
+She clearly thought I was about to try something, like the old Edward might have.

-I angled my head away from her palm, caught her wrist gently, and leaned in.
+I tilted my face aside, caught her wrist gently, and leaned closer.

 "I just want to beat the shit out of Alfred, Loid, Thomas, David, and Ronald," I whispered.